Jerit3787/ctf/_posts/2023-12-17-wargamesmy-2023-writeup.md

 The `extract` function changes an array to become the variable in PHP for ex. `{"var1": "data1"} => $var1 = "data1"`.
 This function will also override any variable created before.

 Here it takes `$_REQUEST` variable to be exposed into the PHP code.
 This can cause leaking of information and also override variable in place.
-Please do use this `extract` function with checks and caution!
+>Please use `extract` function with caution!
+Usage of `extract` directly on `$_REQUEST` could cause unwanted exploitation {: .prompt-warning}

 Here we can take our first step, we can use `$_REQUEST` to modify the `$_POST['func']` we talked earlier to run server-side code.